 Download & Other Tools

-- Definition: Percentage of children under age 18 entering foster care for the first time from January through June, by exit status four years after entering care (e.g., 61.9% of children who entered foster care in California in the first half of 2010 were reunified with their parents within 48 months).Number of children under age 18 entering foster care for the first time from January through June, by exit status four years after entering care.
+- Definition: Percentage of children under age 18 entering foster care for the first time from January through June, by exit status four years after entering care (e.g., 61.5% of California children who entered foster care in the first half of 2011 were reunified with their parents within 48 months).Number of children under age 18 entering foster care for the first time from January through June, by exit status four years after entering care (e.g., 6,704 California children who entered foster care in the first half of 2011 were reunified with their parents within 48 months).

-- Footnote: Exit status is calculated based on an unduplicated count of children under the supervision of county welfare departments and excludes children under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
-Data are shown for children who entered foster care for the first time during the period, and who remained in care for eight days or longer.
+- Footnote: Data are based on an unduplicated count of children under the supervision of county welfare departments and exclude children under the supervision of county probation departments, out-of-state agencies, state adoptions district offices, and Indian child welfare departments.
+Data include children who entered foster care for the first time and who remained in care for 8 days or longer.
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 120 total cases.

 - Measures of Foster Care on Kidsdata.org